IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ## Deploy CP4WAIOps Demo Environment to Multiple Clusters

-In this section, you will learn the steps to deploy the same demo environment for Cloud Pak for Watson AIOps (CP4WAIOps) to multiple clusters using GitOps with almost zero effort.
+In this section, you will learn the steps to deploy the same demo environment for CP4WAIOps to multiple clusters using GitOps with almost zero effort.
 You will see that to deploy CP4WAOps, sample application, and other dependencies to multiple clusters is extremely easy.

 ### Prepare Environments

-You need at least one cluster to host Argo CD, then one or more clusters to deploy the CP4WAIOps demo environment.
+To support this install scenario, you need at least one cluster to host Argo CD, and one or more clusters to deploy the CP4WAIOps demo environment.
 As it is illustrated in following diagram:

+![](images/07-deploy-to-multiple-clusters.png)

+NOTE:

 * `cluster 0` is used to host the Argo CD instance.
-It can be an OpenShift or a vanilla Kubernetes cluster which does not require too much resource since Argo CD is very lightweight and supports both OpenShift and vanilla Kubernetes.
+It can be an OpenShift cluster or a vanilla Kubernetes cluster which does not require too much resource since Argo CD is very lightweight and supports both OpenShift and vanilla Kubernetes.
-* `cluster 1` to `cluster X` are used to deploy the CP4WAIOps demo environments.
+* `cluster 1` to `cluster x` are used to deploy CP4WAIOps demo environments.
 If you are looking for an extremely small CP4WAIOps deployment with all default components, sample application, and other dependencies run on the same cluster for demo or PoC purpose, it is recommended to prepare cluster with 3 worker nodes where each node has 16 cores CPU and 32GB memory.
 If you are looking for production deployment, please refer to the system requirement details from the official [product document](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=requirements-ai-manager).

-![](images/07-deploy-to-multiple-clusters.png)

 ### Install Argocd CLI

-In this case, we will also use Argo CD CLI, i.e.: the `argocd` command, to add clusters to Argo CD so that Argo CD can deploy the CP4WAIOps demo environment to those clusters.
+In this case, you will need Argo CD CLI, i.e.: the `argocd` command, to add clusters to Argo CD, so that Argo CD can deploy the CP4WAIOps demo environment to those clusters.
 To install Argo CD CLI, please refer to the [Argo CD online document](https://argo-cd.readthedocs.io/en/stable/cli_installation/).
 You can install and run Argo CD CLI on any machine such as your notebook, since it is just a client tool used to connect to the Argo CD server.

 ### Install CP4WAIOps Demo Environment

-After finish the Argo CD and Argo CD CLI install, you can now deploy CP4WAIOps demo environment via Argo CD UI.
-To install CP4WAIOps demo environment, please refer to the `Install Using All-in-One Configuration` section in [this document](how-to-deploy-cp4waiops-33.md) and use the same field values described in that document when filling up the form to create the Argo CD App.
+After finish the install of Argo CD and Argo CD CLI, you can deploy CP4WAIOps demo environment via Argo CD UI.
+To install CP4WAIOps demo environment, please refer to [Install CP4WAIOps Demo Environment](#install-cp4waiops-demo-environment).

 The only difference when you set the install parameters is that:

-- When you set the install parameter `argocd.allowLocalDeploy`, make sure it is `false`.
-This is to avoid the CP4WAIOps demo environment from being deployed on the same cluster where Argo CD runs, since in this case, we use that cluster to run Argo CD dedicately.
+- For `argocd.allowLocalDeploy`, make sure it is `false`.
+This is to avoid the CP4WAIOps demo environment from being deployed on the same cluster where Argo CD runs, since in this case, that cluster is used to run Argo CD dedicately.

 After you create the Argo CD App, you will see something similar as follows from Argo CD UI:

 ![](images/08-deploy-appsets.png)

 You will only see the root level Argo CD App.
 There is no other child level Apps created for now.
 This is because there is no other cluter added into Argo CD to deploy the actual CP4WAIOps demo environment yet.
-But if you click the root level App and go into it, you will see all the child level App definitions are listed as follows:
+But if you click the root level App and go into it, you will see all child level App definitions are listed as follows:

 ![](images/09-appsets.png)

 Depends on the install parameters that you specified when you create the root level Argo CD App, you can enable or disable some of the applications according to your specific needs.
-In the above case, we enabled all Apps that are available indlucing CP4WAIOps (AI Manager), Robot Shop, Humio, Istio, etc. They will be deployed to the target cluster that is going to be added into Argo CD later.
+In this case, all available Apps are enabled indlucing CP4WAIOps, Robot Shop, Humio, Istio, etc. They will be deployed to the target cluster that is going to be added into Argo CD later.

 ### Add Cluster Into Argo CD

-Let's add our first cluster into Argo CD.
-Suppose you use OpenShift cluster to host Argo CD, you need to login to the cluster first using `oc login` command, then run following command to login to Argo CD using Argo CD CLI:
+Suppose you use OpenShift cluster to host Argo CD.
+To add our first cluster into Argo CD, you need to login to the cluster that runs Argo CD using `oc login` command, then run following command to login to Argo CD using Argo CD CLI:

 ```sh
 ARGO_HOST=$(oc get route openshift-gitops-server -n openshift-gitops -o jsonpath='{.spec.host}')